-(a) (i) have a professional Degree/Diploma in

-Physiotherapy issued by the Hong Kong Polytechnic/Polytechnic University, or equivalent; or

-- (ii) have a Certificate of Registration (Part Ia or Ib) and a valid Practising Certificate issued by the Physiotherapists Board, Hong Kong; - (b) have English Language (Syllabus B) and Chinese Language at Grade E or above in the Hong Kong Certificate of Education Examination, or equivalent #; and - (c) speak fluent Cantonese.
+- (a) (i) have a professional Degree/Diploma in Physiotherapy issued by the Hong Kong Polytechnic/Polytechnic University, or equivalent; or - (ii) have a Certificate of Registration (Part Ia or Ib) and a valid Practising Certificate issued by the Physiotherapists Board, Hong Kong; - (b) have English Language (Syllabus B) and Chinese Language at Grade E or above in the Hong Kong Certificate of Education Examination, or equivalent #; and - (c) speak fluent Cantonese. - [#] A candidate attaining Level 2 in New Senior Secondary subjects or "Attained" in Applied Learning subjects in the Hong Kong Diploma of Secondary Education or Level 2 in the Hong Kong Certificate of Education Examination (HKCEE) in 2007 and henceforth will be regarded as having met the requirement of a Grade E in similar subjects under the HKCEE before 2007. (updated on 1 September 2022)

-[#] The school may conduct the language proficiency test for those suitable candidates who do not possess the language qualifications.
+The school may conduct the language proficiency test for those suitable candidates who do not possess the language qualifications.
 Provided that the school is satisfied with the candidates' language ability for carrying out the required duties, appointment can be offered.